Q: How does our whey compare to others on the market?

 Q: What is the lactose content in the whey?
 What is the casein content?

 A. Lactose content for the Proserum is 1 g per 10 gram serving, which is considered below the level for people who are lactose intolerant.
-All whey protein and colostrum products contain varying amounts of casein.
+All whey and colostrum products contain varying amounts of casein.
 Lab analysis of our native whey protein verifies that our whey contains less than 1% non-denatured casein.

 Q: Do Well Wisdom products contain gluten?